bus-time/backend/README.md

 ## Deploying to Heroku

-You will need Python 2.7.+ or 3.+ installed as well as Heroku account and Heroku Toolbelt set up to work with your account.
+You will need Python 3.+ installed as well as
+Heroku account and Heroku Toolbelt set up to work with your account.

 1. Create Heroku application.